 Once the petition for expungement has been received by the court, the District Attorney has 30 days within which to file any objections.
 If no objections are filed, the petition will be approved, allowing convictions to be removed from local and state-wide databases.

 The passage of this bill is a long awaited blessing for many North Carolinians that have been waiting a very long time for a clean slate.
-To learn more about this new opportunity for expungement and for help with your petition, contact a North Carolina Expungement Lawyer at The Chetson Firm today!
+To learn more about this new opportunity for expungement and for help with your petition, contact a North Carolina Expungement Lawyer at Chetson Hiltzheimer today!

 Note that the law is somewhat complicated, and having had a prior expungement under certain other provisions of NC law may exclude someone from filing a second petition.